Spain Faculty and Staff

 Dear Prospective Students,

-I would like to share a few thoughts about why spending a high school year at SYA Spain can be an exceptionally exciting and meaningful educational experience.
-You should keep in mind that studying abroad for nine months is no easy feat, but you should also know that for so many of our students, it has been an extraordinary experience of immeasurable growth and exploration.
+I would like to share a few thoughts about why spending a school year at SYA Spain can be an exceptionally exciting, meaningful, and even life-changing educational experience.
+Studying abroad presents challenges for sure, but for so many of our students, it has been an extraordinary experience of immeasurable growth and discovery.

-As a nine-month resident of Zaragoza, you’ll pursue a challenging high school curriculum and engage in an adventure that prepares you for life.
-You will decidedly improve your Spanish, live with a local family, learn to adapt to a new way of life, and discover many aspects of the diverse cultural tapestry of Spain.
-Judging by the experiences of SYA alumni, we can say that spending a school year abroad may well help define your college major, career and life.
+As a resident of Zaragoza, you’ll pursue a challenging high school curriculum and engage in an adventure that prepares you for life in countless ways.
+You will decidedly improve your Spanish, become part of a local family, learn to adapt to a new way of life, and discover many aspects of the diverse cultural tapestry of Spain.
+Judging by the experiences of SYA alumni, we can say that spending a school year abroad may well help define your college major, career, and life.

-I want you to know that the faculty at SYA Spain and I are here to help you achieve your highest academic potential and learn as much as possible about the Spanish language and culture.
+The faculty at SYA Spain and I are here to help you achieve your highest academic potential and to learn as much as possible about the Spanish language and culture.
 SYA will give you the opportunity to spend your sophomore, junior or senior year of high school making Spain another place to call home.
-The level of language you acquire will depend on your effort and engagement, of course, but I do want you to know I have witnessed extraordinary achievement in so many of our students.
-Engage yourself with the people and the culture and they will give back a new you!
+The level of language you acquire will depend on your effort and engagement, of course, but I can assure you that we have witnessed remarkable achievement in so many of our students.
+Engage with the people and the culture, and they will enrich you in countless ways!

 If you or your parents have any questions about Spain or the program, feel free to contact our Admissions Office at 978.725.6828.
 They will be glad to answer your questions and tell you about our school in Zaragoza and the SYA experience.